 - breathing problems

 It’s also possible to have an allergic reaction to an anesthetic, but this is rare.
-A 2011 study estimates that only about 1 percent of people are allergic to local anesthetics.
+A estimates that only about 1 percent of people are allergic to local anesthetics.
 In addition, most allergic reactions to local anesthetics are due to a preservative in the anesthetic, rather than the drug itself.

 Is local anesthesia safe for pregnant women?